alanng10/class-lang/Info/Article/Word/a.md

 Word "mod" has meaning that is change.

-Word "first" has meaning that is first index.

-word "last" has meaning that is last index.

 Word "copy" has meaning that is clone.

 Word "iter" has meaning that is enumerate.